w2s2k/eve/README.md

 ### eve init

-Create a new EVE module from prompted configurations
+Create a new EVE file module from prompted configurations
 ```shell
 eve init
 ```